While roving through umpteen poetry sites on the Internet, one is amazed by the amount of angst, anguish, and pain, expressed.

 Poetry helps us cope physically too.
 I met two people who have recited some of their favourite poetry over and over again while fighting physical pain.
 They said that it acted like an ‘anaesthetiser.’
 I decided to check it out and during a particularly intense episode of physical pain, I tried it.
 It proved to be effective.

 Poet Joy Shieman did pioneering research in the 1960s within the mental health unit of a hospital in California, US.
 His work was termed ‘Thera-poetics.’
 It was based on the detail that the right hemisphere of the brain approach to the healing action of poetry enabled a “realignment of the soul.”
 We say what we need to say.
 Poetry gives us a way to say it.
 It makes us feel better.

-Researchers have found some interesting details about poetry and physiology.
-Psychotherapist Dr Joost A M Merloo found out after exhaustive research that verses tend to be clocked to a poet's bodily rhythms.
+Studies suggest some interesting facts about poetry and physiology.
+Psychotherapist Dr Joost A M Merloo found out after exhaustive research that verses tend to be clocked to a poet’s bodily rhythms.
 The poets we like best are said to be those whose body rhythms tend to match our own.
-He clarifies that poetry doesn't always have to rhyme, but there is rhythm even in free verse.
+Merloo clarifies that poetry doesn’t always have to rhyme, but there is rhythm even in free verse.

 When we consider preventative medicine as one of the best goals in life, the importance of poetry therapy can only be extolled like no other.

 It certainly helps us to stock our favourite work of poetry in our medicine chest.

 While The Journal of Poetry Therapy is a rich and most comprehensive source of current theory, research and technique of poetry therapy, Dr Jack Leedy offers this poetic prescription: “Take two poems instead of one aspirin.”

 Here are some of the poems he prescribes in ‘practice:’